zackharley/elec-278-exam-tutorial/Questions_&_Solutions/Hashing.md

 ```
 Now that we've defined the structure, we can begin to read data from the INI file.
 We will need to read the file in line-by-line and split the line into a key and a value.
 After that will use the `insert()` function to add the data pulled from the file to the hash table, but more on that later.

-To begine reading from the file, we first need to define a pointer to a file:
+To begin reading from the file, we first need to define a pointer to a file:
 ```c
 FILE *fp;
 ```